miroapp/app-examples/examples/node-oauth/README.md

 - Install [localtunnel](https://www.npmjs.com/package/localtunnel) (or your preferred service).
 - Generate your HTTPS URL (if using localtunnel, `lt --port 3000`) for localhost.
 - Copy this HTTPS URL and paste it in the `Redirect URI for OAuth2.0` box in your Miro app settings.
-- Paste this same HTTPS URL into your `.env` file `redirectURL` variable (above).
+- Paste this same HTTPS URL into your `.env` file `redirectUrl` variable.
-- From your desired Miro board, grab the board ID from the URL and paste it into your `.env` file `boardId` variable (above).
+- From your desired Miro board, copy the board ID from the URL, and paste it to your `.env` file `boardId` variable.
-- From your Miro app settings, grab the Client ID and Client Secret.
-Paste this into your `.env` file `clientId` and `clientSecret` variables (above).
+- From your Miro app settings, copy **Client ID** and **Client secret**, and paste the values to your `.env` file `clientId` and `clientSecret` variables, respectively.

 ### How to run the project

+1. Open a new terminal in the root folder of the project.
-- Run `npm run start` to run the project.
+2. Run `npm run start`
-- Your express server console should reflect `Listening on localhost, port 3000` (or the port of your choice).
+3. Your Express server console should return `Listening on localhost, port 3000` (or the port of your choice).
-- Once your server is running, copy the `Installation URL` for your app, under "Share App" in the Miro App UI.
+4. Once your server is running, copy the installation URL of your app under **Share App** in the app settings UI.
-- Navigate to the authorization screen via the Installation URL and authorize/install the app.
+5. Navigate to the authorization screen by following the installation URL, and authorize/install the app.

-- This should redirect you to your Localtunnel URL, where you will see the JSON API response from the [GET Board API](https://developers.miro.com/reference/get-boards) displayed in the browser.
+This should redirect you to your Localtunnel URL, where you will see the JSON API response from the [GET Board API](https://developers.miro.com/reference/get-boards) displayed in the browser.

 ### Folder structure